learn-co-curriculum/dsc-pandas-data-cleaning-lab/README.md

 Be sure to include thoughtful, well-labeled visualizations to back up your analysis!

-# Conclusion
+## Summary

 In this lab, we demonstrated our mastery of:
-* Use all available pandas knowledge to clean the dataset and deal with null values
+* Using all of our Pandas knowledge to date to clean the dataset and deal with null values
-* Use Queries and aggregations to group the data into interesting subsets as needed
+* Using Queries and aggregations to group the data into interesting subsets as needed
-* Use descriptive statistics and data visualization to find answers to questions we may have about the data.
+* Using descriptive statistics and data visualization to find answers to questions we may have about the data